KXLO explained

 Licensing Authority:FCC

-KXLO (1230 AM) is a radio station broadcasting a country music format.
-Licensed to Lewistown, Montana, United States.
-The station is currently owned by Kxlo Broadcast.
-Radio host Rick Rydell started his radio career at KXLO.
+KXLO (1230 AM) is a radio station broadcasting a country music format in Lewistown, Montana, United States.
+The station is currently owned by KXLO Broadcast, Inc. Radio host Rick Rydell started his radio career at KXLO.

 History

 The ownership of the station has changed several times over the years.
-In 1950, the Bennitts sold the station to William G. Kelly under the name the Montana Broadcasting Company.
-Three years later, Marlin G. Obie of North Dakota joined Kelly, and they incorporated as Central Montana Broadcasting Incorporated.
-The station’s license and corporation was sold in 1958 to Asger Mikkelsen.
-Obie, along with Leroy Tappe and David L. Sather purchased the station, changing its corporate name to KXLO Broadcast, Incorporated.
-Obie and Tappe sold their interests in 1960 to Sather, William Yaeger and Lewis G. Boucher.
-Seven years later, Sather and Boucher bought out Yaeger’s interest.
+In 1949, the Bennitts sold the station to William G. Kelly and Victor J. Morgan doing business as the Montana Broadcasting Company; Kelly became the sole owner in 1950.
+Three years later, Marlin G. Obie of North Dakota joined Kelly, eventually incorporating as Central Montana Broadcasting Company.
+KXLO was sold in 1958 to Asger Mikkelsen.
+Obie, along with Leroy Tappe and David L. Sather, purchased the station in 1959, changing its corporate name to KXLO Broadcast, Inc. Obie and Tappe sold their interests in 1960 to Sather, William Yaeger and Lewis G. Boucher.

-In 2011, an FM translator was added to the Moccasin Mountains and KXLO is now also on 106.9 FM.
+In 2011, an FM translator was added atop the Moccasin Mountains, giving KXLO an FM signal on 106.9 MHz.